How Long Does a Foreclosure Stay on Your Credit Report?

 Foreclosure Isn’t the End of Your Credit

-Foreclosure is a rough process, not only because of the financial and credit impacts, but also because of the fundamental pain of losing your home.
+Foreclosure is a rough process, not only because of the financial and credit impacts but also because of the fundamental pain of losing your home.
 And the years of forced waiting before you can attempt to find a new home can feel a bit like being kicked while you’re down.

-No matter how difficult the process can be to endure, however, foreclosure is not forever — nor is it the end of your good credit score.
+No matter how difficult the process can be to endure, foreclosure is not forever — nor is it the end of your good credit score.
 You can recover from all of the impacts of foreclosure, even those to your credit.

 For John, the recovery process took several years, during which time he and his wife worked hard to stay within their means and build up their credit again.
 They paid all their bills on time, maintained a steady income, and didn’t let their debt-to-income ration get too high.
 The family also managed to save up for a new house — the very one they call home today.